Solitary figure on rural roadway

 PASSAGES

 Do you remember the children’s book I’m in Charge of Celebrations (Byrd Taylor, words, and Peter Parnall, pictures)?
 The author immortalizes moments of surprise and elation by declaring a holiday for herself.
-Here’s how she puts it, “Last year I gave myself one hundred and eight celebrations besides the ones they close school for.”
+Here’s how she puts it: “Last year I gave myself one hundred and eight celebrations besides the ones they close school for.”
 That's what I’m talking about when I talk about ritual.
-If you choose to share it, or even if you don’t, still, putting the moment on your life-calendar by way of truth invested in right words.
+If you choose to share it, or even if you don’t, still, put the moment on your life calendar by way of truth invested in the right words.

 VOWS